Product tier: Available for all subscription tiers

 When you determine the need for a new role, schedule a job kickoff meeting, which will help set up the search successfully from the start.
 During this meeting, collaborate with the whole hiring team to define what short-term (90-day) and long-term (365-day) success looks like in this role.
 You can also begin to draft the required skills, traits, and qualifications to be successful.

-Once you have defined what success looks like, it is easier to work backwards from the objectives to nail down the traits and experiences that will be required to reach these goals.
+Once you have defined what success looks like as a team, it's easier to work backward from the objectives and nail down the traits and experiences that will be required to reach these goals.

 Use the 90-day and 365-day definitions of success for the role to define testable attributes.

-What attributes will effectively evaluate if the candidate will be able to execute on the responsibilities of the role?
-For instance, if the role entails managing a team of salespeople, the corresponding attribute on the scorecard would fit under the Skill Category as, “Proven success managing team of multiple sales people.”
+What attributes will effectively evaluate if the candidate will be able to execute the responsibilities of the role?
+For instance, if the role entails managing a team of salespeople, the corresponding attribute on the scorecard would fit under the skills category as: "Proven success managing a team of multiple salespeople."

-Picking focus attributes will help you make sure that every single attribute is focused on at some point in the interview process.
-A well thought out scorecard is also essential to the structured interviewing process, which ensures that all candidates are measured against the same criteria throughout, ultimately reducing bias.
+Picking focus attributes on your scorecard will help you make sure that every single attribute is focused on at some point in the interview process.
+A well-thought-out scorecard is also essential to the structured interviewing process, which ensures that all candidates are measured against the same criteria throughout, ultimately reducing bias.

-Finally, here is some key advice to keep in mind:
+Here is some key advice to keep in mind about scorecard focus attributes:

-Be mutually exclusive, collectively exhaustive.
+- Be mutually exclusive and collectively exhaustive.
 Make sure the attributes you pick don't overlap with each other but come together to create a complete picture of the person you're trying to hire.
 You may have an attribute that can fit into multiple categories--just pick one and stay consistent!

-Keep it brief.
-You should not have more that 6-12 attributes per a category.
+- Keep it brief.
+You shouldn't have more than 6-12 attributes per category.
 The more attributes you have, the more interviews you will need to cover them!
 Scorecard attributes provide a framework for the interview plan.
 Remember, the more things you add to the list, the more interviews you'll need to assess each candidate.